AdobeDocs/workfront.en/help/product-announcements/product-releases/library-release-activity/library-release-activity-oct-11-2019.md

 # Workfront Library release activity - October 11, 2019

-This page describes all changes made available to `Workfront Library` with the release to the Production environment on October 11.
+This page describes all changes made available to Workfront Library with the release to the Production environment on October 11.

-For a list of all changes made to `Workfront Library`, see [Workfront Library release activity](../../../product-announcements/product-releases/library-release-activity/workfront-library-release-activity.md).
+For a list of all changes made to Workfront Library, see [Workfront Library release activity](../../../product-announcements/product-releases/library-release-activity/workfront-library-release-activity.md).

-The `Workfront Library` release on October 11 contains the following enhancement:
+The Workfront Library release on October 11 contains the following enhancement:

 ## Send documents from Workfront to folders in Workfront Library where you have Manage access